7 Restaurant Marketing Ideas to Put On Your Thanksgiving Menu

-2. Get Creative with Your Fare
+2. Get Creative with Your Thanksgiving Feast

-4. Attract Customers with Events
+4. Attract Customers with a Thanksgiving Event

 Specials events are one of the best ways to influence a patron’s decision about where they want to dine at that time.
 This can take a variety of forms, from a celebratory party atmosphere to special live music and entertainment.
 For example, you might host a “Friendsgiving” event to provide guests with an opportunity to celebrate the holiday with friends.
-Again, you can offer a traditional menu or create a specialized menu.
+Again, you can offer a traditional Thanksgiving menu or create a specialized menu.
 Ask your guests to share photos of their dinners using a special event hashtag to drive engagement for your social media channels.

 Get into the holiday spirit by partnering with a local charity.
-Run a canned food drive the weeks leading up to Thanksgiving, offering your customers a free drink or appetizer with their donation.
-Or donate a percentage of profits from a certain menu item to a local organization.
+Run a canned food drive in the weeks leading up to Thanksgiving, offering your customers a free drink or appetizer with their donation.
+Or donate a percentage of profits from a certain menu item to a local nonprofit.
 Your customers are feeling more charitable during the holidays and will appreciate your community involvement.
 They may even make it a point to dine at your restaurant specifically to join the cause.
 Be sure to highlight your involvement through social media, email and signage around your restaurant.

-6. Take Reservations
+6. Take Reservations for Thanksgiving Meals

 Once you start promoting your holiday specials and events, taking reservations can help assess your target audience’s level of interest.
 Even if your restaurant doesn’t normally take reservations, it’s a wise thing to do for Thanksgiving weekend.
 Not only will it help things run smoother, it will create a sense of urgency for people to sign up.
 Knowing space is limited will often get people to make reservations sooner.

-7. Highlight Convenience
+7. Highlight Convenience This Holiday Season

 Thanksgiving is a hectic time of year, that’s why it’s a great opportunity for your restaurant to be a place where guests can relax and de-stress, while still creating new memories.
 Tout these conveniences to your customers through your holiday advertising.
 Diners that know they can get a great dining experience with little hassle on Thanksgiving weekend will be more likely to stop by.